iris-connect/iris-documentation/connect_your_app_to_IRIS/technical_details/app_onboarding.md

 ### Location search index

-Location search index can be reached at `iris-location-service` as [destination-identifier].
+Location search index can be reached at `ls-1`.

-Possible methods and there structure are
+Possible methods and their structure are

 #### postLocationsToSearchIndex